Mati Shemoelof: Activism

 Beit Leyvik House for Yiddish writers.
 He contributed critical texts to several plastic art shows at the Tel Aviv Museum of Art and at Bezalel Academy of Arts.

 Between 2006 and 2008, Shemoelof was part of MiMizrach Shemesh, an organization devoted to the Jewish tradition of social responsibility.

 Shemoleof temporarily relocated to Berlin in September 2013.
 He considers it to be a political act, in order to rewrite the context of the Jewish national and creative revival.
 He sees the Israeli literary diaspora in Berlin as an endeavor to create an alternate narrative for the history of modern Jewish literature, which is usually exclusively entwined with the birthing of the state of Israel.
 He is one of founders of the Poetic Hafla, a multi-language Poetry-Art-Music parties in Berlin.
-On 2018 Shemoelof with Hila Amit created a new Jewish-Arabic literature "Anu: Jews and Arabs writing in Berlin".
+In 2018 Shemoelof with Hila Amit created a new Jewish-Arabic literature "Anu: Jews and Arabs writing in Berlin".